 The three existing Mojave facilities (the Main Courthouse, the County Administration Building, and the Superior Court Modular) will be renovated, reconfigured, and expanded to accommodate the programmatic needs of the court.
-Detailed estimates were not prepared for this alternative as preliminary investigations deemed the solution requiring multiple projects impracticable and cost-ineffective.
+Detailed estimates were not prepared for this alternative as preliminary investigations deemed the solution requiring multiple projects impracticable and not cost-effective.
 Implementation of this alternative is further constrained by county ownership of all three buildings as well as by disruption to court and county operations.
-Multiple renovation projects would be required, yet without sizable expansions would still not remedying overcrowding.
+Multiple renovation projects would be required, yet without sizable expansions the projects would still not remedy overcrowding.